MChorfa/awesome-cnab/readme.md

 ## Varia

-Registries that are [OCI compliant][oci-spec] should work with CNAB just fine.
-CNAB doesn't have additional requirements beyond that.
-Each registry below has been verified using a CNAB tool that uses the [cnab-to-oci] library.
+Registries that are [OCI compliant] Community Investigation

 | Registry | Compatible |
 | -------- | --------------- |